tobilg/aws-edge-locations/README.md

 ### JSON lookup

-The CSV version of the data can be found at [dist/edge-locations.json](dist/edge-locations.json).
+The JSON version of the data can be found at [dist/edge-locations.json](dist/edge-locations.json).

 ```javascript
 {